ankitb458/test/plugins/wp-hashcash/trunk/readme.txt

 * "I haven't had anything to 'deal' with in several weeks.
 That's a nice thing.
 I've also had a bunch of folks leave legitimate comments that have gotten through.
 It's all good."

 == Change Log ==

+= WP Hashcash 4.5 =

+* Support clean interoperation with jQuery and Prototype
+* Protect BuddyPress (BP) signup pages

+= WP Hashcash 4.4 =

+* Admin users can now comment from Dashboard
+* Tested on WP 2.9.2 in Chrome, IE, and FF
+* Fix a potential JS error

 = WP Hashcash 4.1 =